Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Vaginal tears during childbirth, also called perineal lacerations or tears, occur when the baby's head is coming through the vaginal opening and is too large for the vagina to stretch around.
+Vaginal tears during childbirth, also called perineal lacerations or tears, occur when the baby's head is coming through the vaginal opening and is either too large for the vagina to stretch around or the head is a normal size but the vagina doesn't stretch easily.
 These kinds of tears are relatively common.

-Tears that involve only the skin around the vagina typically heal within a few weeks.
-Some tears are more extensive and take longer to heal.
-If the pain seems excessive or gets worse, contact your health care provider.
-Excessive pain could be a sign of infection.
+Tears that involve only the skin around the vagina typically heal on their own within a few weeks.
+Some tears are more extensive and require treatment.
+Your health care provider will carefully examine you after delivery to identify and repair any injuries.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.